 People access emails through various devices.
-It is important that your emails have a responsive design that is optimized for mobile phones, tablets, as well as desktops.
+It is important that your emails have a responsive design that is optimised for mobile phones, tablets, as well as desktops.

 These days the number of mobile internet users are mushrooming at an enormous rate, if you are not designing your emails as mobile-friendly, chances are high that it won’t get enough attention.

-According to research by Hubspot, more than 70% of companies ensure that their email marketing campaigns are optimized for mobile devices.
+According to research by Hubspot, more than 70% of companies ensure that their email marketing campaigns are optimised for mobile devices.

 Make sure to give enough attention to the copy.
 Create it with a great subject line that is below 50 characters.

 Every email must have a point to it.
 Otherwise, you’re just taking up your subscriber’s valuable time and inbox space.

 This is why it is very important to wrap up every email with an appropriate call to action.